 Redmond Barry Fellowship

-The Redmond Barry Fellowship offers writers and scholars the opportunity to use collections at the Library and the University of Melbourne to research a project in any discipline.
+The Redmond Barry Fellowship offers writers and scholars the opportunity to use collections at the Library and the Archives and Special Collections at the University of Melbourne to research a project in any discipline.
 This includes early career researchers and graduates.

 The fellowship is jointly sponsored by the Library and the University of Melbourne, so research should make use of collections at both institutions.
 Projects that highlight linkages between the collections and promote new insights on the subject, material, or collections are encouraged, as is the production of a digital, creative, or literary work that can be openly shared and published in the University’s Repository.